nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a help message that explains the purpose and method of usage for each command.
+Shows a help message that explains the purpose and method of usage for each command for a smoother learning curve.

 #### Format:
 * `help` - List out all available commands.